ton-play/playdeck-integration-guide/README.md

 > Your game can both transmit messages and listen to them.

+### FAQ
+Q: How do I know that my game is running inside telegram?

+A: In case of iframe launch there is no way to detect it, but we pass `telegram=true` query parameter into every game url so you can check it and find out telegram startup

 #### Let's look at an example of listening to messages and processing data from our Wrapper.

 ```javascript